What is Hexane?

 C6H14 (on thermal cracking) → C4H10(butane) + C2H4(ethene)

 - One of the most commonly used solvents in synthetic reactions using lipases.

-- Hexane in commercial grades used as solvents for varnishes, inks and adhesives.
+- Hexane in commercial grades is used as solvents for varnishes, inks and adhesives.

 - Used as a min solvent for vegetable oilseed and other non-petroleum oil extraction since the 1940s.

-- Hexane azeotropes have been used for secondary extraction of residual lipids from hexane-extracted meals in order to improve flavor and odour.
+- Hexane azeotropes have been used for secondary extraction of residual lipids from hexane-extracted meals in order to improve flavour and odour.

 Frequently Asked Questions